nuta/resea/INTERNALS.md

 Kernel server
 -------------
 Kernel server is a kernel thread which provdes features that only the kernel can
-provide: kernel-level thread (not kernel thread!), pager management, interrupts, etc.
+provide: kernel-level thread (not kernel thread!), virtual memory pager management, interrupts, etc.

-Only memmgr and startup servers (apps spawned by the memmgr) has a channel connected to the kernel server at cid 1.
+Only memmgr and startup servers (apps spawned by memmgr) has a channel connected to the kernel server at cid 1.
 There're no differences between the kernel server and other servers from userland.
 Use `sys_ipc` to communicate with the kernel server as if it is a normal userland server.